 Keep a diary that describes the symptoms, and when and where they occur.
 Your diary could include information about whether the symptoms occur:

 - inside your home, outside or both

 - at night, during the day or when you wake up

 - after you have had a particular food or drink

 - after you have taken a herbal medicine.

 Severe allergic reaction – anaphylaxis

-Peanuts and tree nuts are among the most common foods to cause severe allergic reactions.
-Severe allergic reaction (anaphylaxis) is life threatening.
+Peanuts and tree nuts are among the most common foods to cause severe allergic reaction (anaphylaxis) which is life threatening.